merchise/xotl.tools/docs/source/history/3.0/_changes-3.0.0.rst

   The list of supported Python versions is: 3.8, 3.9, 3.10, 3.11, and 3.12.

-- Ensure to run (non deprecated) doctests in the CI pipeline.

 .. rubric:: General changes (mostly backwards-compatible)

 - Make `xotl.tools.objects.classproperty`:class: work again in Python 3.11.